profolsen/Footnote/README.md

 * 0x1 () - prints the value on top of the stack to the screen in decimal.
 * 0x2 () - Interprets the value on top of the stack as an ASCII character and then prints it to the screen.
 * 0x3 () - prints a newline character to the screen.
+* 0x4 () - user input through keyboard.
+An integer corresponding to a typed key is pushed on the stack<sup>1</sup>. the integer-key mapping is system dependent.

 <b>Example Program (Fibonacci Numbers).</b>
 The following program is designed to print out the first few fibonacci numbers (up through 233).